-A bipartisan group of 44 U.S. representatives from Texas, Oklahoma, Louisiana and Arkansas wants the Department of Energy (DOE) to expedite approval of applications to export liquefied natural gas (LNG), according to a letter sent to U.S. Energy Secretary Steven Chu last Tuesday.
+A bipartisan group of 44 U.S. representatives from Texas, Oklahoma, Louisiana and Arkansas want the Department of Energy (DOE) to expedite approval of applications to export liquefied natural gas (LNG), they said in a letter sent to U.S. Energy Secretary Steven Chu Tuesday.

 Burgeoning production from the nation's shale plays has made it vital that the country find an outlet for surplus natural gas, the lawmakers said in their letter.
 "Building the energy infrastructure necessary to allow market-based exports of liquefied natural gas will not only add stability to the energy production cycle in our region, it will allow our area to quickly adapt to the new dynamics of gas production and marketing."

 While they are aware that DOE has begun reviewing and issuing LNG export licenses and is studying the potential impacts of LNG exports, "the process does not seem to have a set timeline for decisions or a sense of urgency," said the letter.
 "In our collective view, it is time to bring a renewed sense of urgency to the approval process...We strongly support your department taking coherent and timely action to move this process forward."